ZewdieMc/book-store/README.md

 ### Key Features <a name="key-features"></a>

 - Add and remove books.
+- Save and remove book to and from an API
 - Filter books by category.

 <!-- <p align="right">(<a href="#readme-top">back to top</a>)</p> -->